MP4 (band): Members

 The band first came to media attention in 2003, when the project was described as being in its "early stages".

 Three of the four members were re-elected at the 2010 general election but Cawsey lost his seat and decided not to seek re-election again.
 He remains a band member however, and the group has indicated that they intend to continue with the same line-up.

-At the 2019 general election, Brennan, Knight and Wishart were all re-elected to the House of Commons.
+Knight and Brennan stood down at the 2024 general election.
+Wishart was re-elected as the member for Perth and Kinross-shire.

 Recordings

 In 2005, MP4 recorded an EP entitled House Music, which was initially released as a download by EMI, and later in CD format by Busy Bee Records.
 The EP has cover versions of the Beatles' "Can't Buy Me Love", Wilson Pickett's "In the Midnight Hour" and Steve Earle's "My Old Friend the Blues", along with the Brennan-written original "Foolish Game".

 They recorded their first full album, Cross Party, produced by Robin Millar CBE, on Revolver Records.
 It was released in April 2010 and launched at the Speaker's House in Westminster.
 Eight tracks on the eleven-track album are original, with a bonus track remixed by Pete Waterman.

 In November 2016, they recorded a single, "You Can't Always Get What You Want", with Ricky Wilson of the Kaiser Chiefs, KT Tunstall, David Gray, Steve Harley of Cockney Rebel and some members of the Parliamentary Choir under the name "Friends of Jo Cox" in tribute to the late MP who had been murdered earlier in the year.
 A 6-minute full version of the track and a 4-minute edit, together with a video, were released by Chrysalis Records on 16 December with all proceeds going to charity.
 In support of the initiative, the composers of the song, Mick Jagger and Keith Richards, waived their royalties.
 The single peaked at number 2 on the Official Independent Singles Breakers Chart.